 The Bank has a Succession Management Program for Senior Management whereby high-potential candidates from critical functions were identified by the incumbent officers and, in coordination with the Human Resources Management Group, came up with an Individual Development Plan to prepare such candidates to take on the critical positions in case of vacancies.
 The development plan is updated annually.

 Related Party Transactions

-The Committee evaluates material RPTs to ensure that these are not undertaken on more favorable economic terms (e.g., price, commissions, interest rates, fees, tenor, collateral requirement) to such related parties that similar transactions with non-related parties under similar circumstances and that no corporate or business resources of the Bank are misappropriated or misapplied, and to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions.
+The Committee evaluates material RPTs to ensure that these are not undertaken on more favorable economic terms (e.eg., price, commissions, interest rates, fees, tenor, collateral requirement) to such related parties that similar transactions with non-related parties are under similar circumstances and that no corporate or business resources of the Bank are misappropriated or misapplied, and to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions.